 USA (NY) – The Wall Street Journal looks at how cinemas are going upscale to survive with recliners and fancy food.
 WSJ (paywall) – 9 April 2018

 UK – Work perks service Sodexo appears to have been hacked, with customers told to cancel their credit cards after a “targeted attack” of the Filmology cinema voucher platform.
 “The scheme, which provides UK employee rewards via discounted cinema tickets, has also taken its site down “for the foreseeable future” in order “to eliminate any further potential risk” to consumers and to protect consumers’ data.”
-Remember that GDPR is coming into force soon.
+Remember that GDPR is coming into force soon (read up on it in this good summary).
 The Register – 9 April 2018

 India – There are hopes for an end to the cinema strike that has paralysed southern India.
 “The three sides — the theatre owners, the TFPC and the digital service providers — which are going to meet on April 17, are under increasing pressure to resolve issues such as computerised ticketing across the State and issues regarding the payment of the ‘Virtual Print Fee’.”
 With no local releases there are hopes pinned to local language dubs of “Avengers: Infinity War” to save the month.
 The Hindu – 14 April 2018